ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

   years:  2016, 2017

-lastupdated: "2017-07-07"
+lastupdated: "2017-08-10"

 ---

-# FAQ
+# FAQ about IBM® Cloud for VMware Solutions

-Review answers to questions that you might have about {{site.data.keyword.vmwaresolutions_full}}.
+Find answers to the questions that you might have about {{site.data.keyword.vmwaresolutions_full}}.

 ## What user accounts do I need for {{site.data.keyword.vmwaresolutions_short}}?